semgrep/semgrep-docs/docs/playground.md

 * `message`
 * `autofix`

+These keys appear as drop-down boxes.

 The following **metadata keys** are **supported** in simple view:

 * `category`
 * `technology`
 * `source-rule-url`

+To view these metadata keys, Click **Rule Metadata**.

 #### Limitations of simple view
-The simple view has the following limitations:
+Simple view has the following limitations:

 * Supports only **one language** per rule.

 * Does **not** include support for the following operators:

     * `pattern-not-regex`
     * `metavariable-regex`